 Eventually, the growth of the Central Valley from the 1950's onward prompted the Division of Highways' eventual decision to upgrade the entire route to a full freeway.
 The early routing of Interstate 5 up the U.S. 99 corridor would have meant the full development of the route by 1972 or 1973; the realignment up the Legislative Route 238 "beeline" along the west side of the valley circa late 1957 and the corresponding shifting of the 90% federal funding share away from U.S. 99 resulted, after 1958, in a more "leisurely" deployment of funds toward the upgrading of that route.
 While most larger cities along the route (with Turlock being the most notable exception) were bypassed by the mid-1960's, the older rural expressway sections, including those traversing smaller towns, took somewhat longer to be fully developed.
 An exception was the succession of smaller cities in southern Tulare County (Earlimart, Pixley, Tipton); those were bypassed as a single project entity as if they were one long linear metro area.

-Special thanks to Scott Parker for researching and writing most of this historical section on California 99, the Main Street of the Golden State.
+Special thanks to Scott Parker for researching and writing most of this historical section on California 99, California's Main Street.

 Timeline of Freeway Construction